Superpowerless: History

 Oliver Hindle played in multiple bands around the Leeds area during his teen years before starting his solo career in 2006.
-His music gained momentum due to his success with web promotion and national press coverage in NME.
 Upon releasing several free promotional EPs and Albums for download, Superpowerless topped the Myspace UK Music Charts.
-After being commissioned to remix artists such as The Lonely Island, I Fight Dragons, Nerina Pallot, Wheatus and Detroit Social Club, Superpowerless quickly secured a place in the world of internet artists.
 In 2009 Superpowerless songs were featured on the web-based Guitar Hero clone JamLegend, accumulating over a million plays and topping the charts.